Deep Node Ranking for Neuro-symbolic Structural Node Embedding and Classification

 \subsection{Data sets}

-We evaluated the proposed approach on nine real-world complex networks, three of them newly introduced, which is one of the largest collections of complex networks formulated as multi-label classification task.
+We evaluated the proposed approach on \finaldatanum real-world complex networks, three of them introduced in this work, which is one of the largest collections of complex networks {for the task of} node classification.
 The \emph{Homo Sapiens} (proteome) \cite{stark2010biogrid}, POS tags \cite{mahoney2011large} and Blogspot data sets \cite{zafarani2009social} are used in the same form as in \cite{grover2016node2vec}.
-The data sets are summarized in Table \ref{tbl:stats}.
-In the table, CC denotes the number of connected components.
-The clustering coefficient measures how nodes in a graph tend to cluster together, and is computed as the ratio between the number of closed triplets and the number of all triplets.
-The network density is computed as the number of actual connections, divided by all possible connections.
-The mean degree corresponds to the average number of connections of a node.
-Links to the data sets, along with other material presented in this paper, are given in Section~\ref{availability}.
-A more detailed description of the data sets is given below: